 What happens to be dead wrong with the Freudian world view, and what has long infected mainstream psychology and American culture as a result, is that it leaves no place in the identity of our self for the natural world we humans co-evolved with, the very life source which we are all dependent on for our nourishment, sanity and survival.

 This is why it is called “psychology in the service of life” (whereas Freud was rather obsessed with the so-called death-drive).
-Instead of “So, tell me about your relationship with your mother,” it becomes “Tell me about your relationship with Mother Earth” as our starting point.
+Instead of “So, tell me about your relationship with your mother” as our starting point, it becomes “Tell me about your relationship with Mother Earth.”
 If a young person presents themselves as depressed for treatment, it is only natural to think they might be troubled by the fact that the climate crisis threatens do deprive them of a viable future!

 The world is sorely lacking in simple, humane compassion right now.
 Species are going extinct at an unprecedented rate because people no longer seem to care enough about others, American individualism (a.k.a. consumerism) run amok.
 And we are not willing to make the kind of real sacrifices for the benefit of future generations that my parents, products of the Great Depression, were willing to make for us.
 Not collectively, at least.